 Immunofluorescence.
-For whole-mount immunostaining, tissues were fixed in 4% paraformaldehyde (PFA) for 2h at RT followed by permeabilization in 0.3% Triton X-100 PBS (PBSTx) and blocking in PBSTx 3% milk.
+For whole-mount immunostaining, tissues were fixed in 4% paraformaldehyde (PFA) for 2 hours at room temperature, followed by permeabilization in 0.3% Triton X-100 PBS (PBSTx) and blocking in PBSTx 3% milk.
 Primary antibodies were incubated at 4°C overnight in blocking buffer.
-After washing several times, the samples were incubated with fluorocrome-conjugated secondary antibodies in blocking buffer for 2 hours, before further washing and mounting in Mowiol.
-The following primary antibodies were used: goat antimouse EphB4 (AF446, R&D Systems), goat anti-human VE-Cadherin (sc-6458, Santa Cruz Biotechnology), rabbit anti-human Prox1 (generated against human Prox1 C-terminus (567-737aa)), rabbit anti-GFP (A11122, Invitrogen), chicken anti-GFP (Ab13970, Abcam), rat anti-PECAM-1 (553370, BD Pharmigen), rat anti-Endomucin (sc-65495, Santa Cruz) and rabbit anti-Lyve1 (103-PA50AG, Reliatech).
-Secondary antibodies conjugated to AF488, Cy3 or AF647 were obtained from Jackson ImmunoResearch.
-Controls were littermate embryos and mice of the following genotypes: Ephb4flox/+;R26-mTmG+;Prox1-CreERT2+, Ephb4flox/flox;R26-mTmG+;Prox1-CreERT2+.
+After washing several times, the samples were incubated with fluorochrome-conjugated secondary antibodies in blocking buffer for 2 hours before further washing and mounting in Mowiol.
+The following primary antibodies were used: goat anti-mouse Ephb4 (AF446, R&D Systems), goat anti-human VE-cadherin (sc-6458, Santa Cruz Biotechnology Inc.), rabbit anti-human Prox1 (generated against human PROX1 C terminus; 567-737 aa), rabbit anti-GFP (A11122, Invitrogen), chicken anti-GFP (Ab13970, Abcam), rat anti-PECAM-1 (553370, BD Biosciences - Pharmingen), rat anti-endomucin (sc-65495, Santa Cruz Biotechnology Inc.) and rabbit anti-Lyve1 (103-PA50AG, Reliatech).
+Secondary antibodies conjugated to AF488, Cy3, or AF647 were obtained from Jackson ImmunoResearch.
+Controls were littermate embryos and mice of the following genotypes: Ephb4fl/+ $Prox1-CreER^{T2+}$ $R26-mTmG^+$, $Ephb4^{fl/fl}$ $Prox1-CreER^{T2-}$ $R26-mTmG^+$, or $Ephb4^{fl/fl}$ Prox1- $CreER^{T2-}$ R26- $mTmG^-$.

-For analysis of LVVs, $100\mu$ m coronal vibratome sections of E13.5 embryos were cut and stained as described above.
-Single plane images of the valve were taken where the valve was clearly visible.
-Only valves that appeared intact were included in the classification.
-5 control embryos ( $Ephb4^{flox/+};R26-mTmG^+;Prox1-CreER^{T2+}$ and $Ephb4^{+/+};R26-mTmG^+;Prox1-CreER^{T2+}$ ) were cut and 11 valves were imaged and included in the quantification.
-For mutant embryos ( $Ephb4^{flox/flox};R26-mTmG^+;Prox1-CreER^{T2+}$ ) 13 valves from 9 embryos were imaged.
+For analysis of LVVs, 100-μm coronal vibratome sections of E13.5 embryos were cut and stained as described above.
+Single-plane images of the valve were taken where the valve was clearly visible.
+Only valves that appeared to be intact were included in the classification.
+Five control embryos (Ephb4^{fl/+} Prox1-CreER^{T2+} R26-mTmG+ and Ephb4^{+/+} Prox1-CreER^{T2+} R26-mTmG+) were cut, and 11 valves were imaged and included in the quantification.
+For mutant embryos (Ephb4^{fl/fl} Prox1-CreER^{T2+} R26-mTmG+), 13 valves from 9 embryos were imaged.

 Image acquisition.
 Stereomicroscope images were acquired using a Leica MZ16F fluorescence microscope with a Leica DFC420C camera and Leica Microsystems software.
-Confocal images were acquired using Zeiss LSM 780 confocal microscope and Zen 2009 software, or Leica SP8 confocal microscope and Leica Application Suite X software.
-Figures 5C and 5D were acquired as 4x2 tile scans with a HCX PL APO CS 10x/0.40 DRY objective.
-Figure 6 was acquired using a Fluotar VISIR 25x/0.95 Water objective.
-Supplemental figure 4A was taken with a HC PL APO CS 63x/1.30 GLYC objective; supplemental figure 4B (P6 mesentery) using a C-Aphochromat 40x/1.20 W Korr M27 objective and supplemental figures 4B (E18 mesentery), 4C and 4D were acquired using a Plan-Apochromat 20x/0.8 Ph2.
+Confocal images were acquired using a Zeiss LSM 780 confocal microscope and Zen 2009 software or a Leica SP8 confocal microscope and Leica Application Suite X software.
+Images shown in Figure 5, C and D, were acquired as 4 × 2 tile scans with a HCX PL APO CS ×10/0.40 dry objective.
+Images in Figure 6 were acquired using a Fluotar VISIR ×25/0.95 water objective.
+Images in Supplemental Figure 4A were taken with a HC PL APO CS2 63×/1.30 GLYC objective; images in Supplemental Figure 4B (P6 mesentery) were taken using a C-Aphochromat ×40/1.20 W Korr M27 objective, and images in Supplemental Figure 4, B (E18 mesentery), C, and D, were acquired using a Plan-Apochromat ×20/0.8 Ph2.
 All confocal images represent maximum intensity projections of z-stacks except images in Figure 6.

 Lymphoscintigraphy.
-Lymphoscintigraphy is the imaging of the lymphatic system by injecting radioactive isotope (technetium-99m) into the web spaces between the toes and/or fingers and quantification of uptake into the inguinal lymph nodes for foot injections and axillary nodes for hand injection after 2 h with a gamma camera.
+Lymphoscintigraphy is the imaging of the lymphatic system by injecting radioactive isotope (technetium-99m) into the web spaces between the toes and/or fingers and quantification of uptake into the inguinal lymph nodes for foot injections and axillary nodes for hand injection after 2 hours with a gamma camera.

-Statistical analysis.
-P values representing difference in proportion of edematous and nonedematous mutant versus control littermates (Figure 5B) and proportion of normal and abnormal LVVs (Figure 6D) were calculated using Chi square/Fisher's Exact (2-tailed).
-A P value less than 0.05 was considered significant.
+Statistics.
+P values representing differences in the proportion of edematous and nonedematous mutant versus control littermates (Figure 5B) and the proportion of normal and abnormal LVVs (Figure 6D) were calculated using χ^2 /Fisher's exact test (2-tailed).
+A P value of less than 0.05 was considered significant.